 Create a blog partnership agreement.
 Your agreement doesn’t even have to be signed by both parties, as long as it’s been emailed and accepted by both.
 A blog partnership agreement should describe both bloggers’ duties, the payments both bloggers will make, and the opt-out policy if one blogger needs to break the blog partnership.

-Don’t forget about operating costs!
+Don’t forget about the costs of operating a blog!
 If you want to earn money from your blog partnership, you’ll want to put ads on your blog.
 If you put ads on your blog, you’ll need to line up a web host.
-I use HostGator, and have always been pleased with their service.
+I started with HostGator, and was mostly pleased with their service.
+Then I switched over to SiteGround and am even happier.
 I think my blogs run fast enough…though I haven’t tried other web host providers, so I have no basis for comparison.
 But the point is that there are some operating costs associated with starting and maintaining a blog.
 You and your co-blogger need to decide who pays for the operating costs, and how that person will be repaid.

-Review basic blog building tips.
+Learn the most basic blog building tips – together.
 I’ve started five WordPress blogs (three from the Quips and Tips series), and I still review the basic blog building tips before I start a new one!
 10 Tips for Starting a New Blog for Writers is one of my favorite articles to review – it reminds me what I learned from starting my first blogs.

 Decide on the WordPress or Blogger theme or skin.
 Deciding the basic layout and structure of your blog can help make or break its appeal to readers.
 Sit down with your blog partner and decide what are absolute must-haves for your blog (eg, categories running along the top of the page, an “About” box, columns on either side of the main text versus two columns on one side, etc).
 For help, read Tips for Choosing the Best WordPress Theme for Your Blog.